Housing Types / Options for Living and Traveling in SE Asia

 The owners choose to live in them, or rent them out to longer-term renters.

 Airbnb is not welcomed in these buildings, since residents do not appreciate strangers coming in & out of the apartment next door to them.
 Whether Airbnb is allowed or not is up to the condo management’s policy and/or the governing country’s laws.
-Signs saying “No Airbnb allowed here” are frequently posted in the lobies of these buildings.
+Signs saying “No Airbnb allowed here” are frequently posted in the lobbies of these buildings.

 House